anthonykasza/hdc_experiments/README.md

     - there is no mention of rotate/permute. what would a permuation of a prob density look like, visually? how would one rotate a bell curve?
   - other operations
     - 'marginalization' reads like leveling/binning
+    - 'sampling' - encoding a function (like a wavelet) as a HV
+      - quantize a function's X and Y ranges
+      - sample a function at X
+      - bind X and Y
-    - 'sampling' i'm unable to understand
+      - add the result to a bundle
-      - since each element in a HV represents the same amount of information, sampling a symbol/object/concept is possible by sampling the HV's elements
+        - a bundle of 'trajectories'
+        - a bundle representing the sampled function
     - 'entropy' i'm unable to understand
     - 'mutual information' i'm unable to understand